 When you are running your own business you have to do a certain anount of marketing when you first start out.
 It might be creating a website, having leaflets, copious amounts of social media and lots of networking.
 The fact is that you need to get your name and brand out there in whatever way you can and Business Exhibitions are another tool in the bag

 .In the last 12 months I have visited 4 exhibitions as a delegate and actually taken a stand at another with very mixed results and I've learned much from the experience.
-I make no bones about the fact that not all businesses would find this the right way of marketing but I for one am not so dismissive of the concept despite some poor results.
+I make no bones about the fact that not all businesses would find this the right way of marketing but I for one am not so dismissive of the concept despite some poor results which were in hindsight, largely my fault.
 The reason is that you are only as successful as your ability to attract the potential clients onto the stand and the organisers ability to generate footfall.So some lessons for me:-

 Recently, KPMG announced that they were no longer selling consulting services to the FTSE 350 clients that they already audited.
 A couple of weeks ago I had a meeting with a client who wanted to diversify into a completely different business.
 This morning I had a meeting with someone who was running two separate businesses on which there was potentially some cross-over.
 What have these three things got in common?